 But performance and growth are not the only arguments for starting early, you can also think of a strong Culture as a sort of insurance policy for disaster recovery.
 Startup development is a twisty road.
 If a change of direction is required, a strong team will have a better chance to pivot and change course successfully.
 Strong Cultures are better able to adapt to change, and you all know that change is the only certainty in a company´s life.

-It is hard for company founders to place much attention in Culture since there are so many other “mission critical” problems to solve.
+It is hard for company founders to place much attention on Culture since there are so many other “mission-critical” problems to solve.
 Most founders believe they already have an incredible company culture anyways.
 That could be true; however, the point is for everyone in the company to be aware of their Culture strengths, their values, and their purpose to be actively involved in caring for it.

-Beyond performance, growth, and disaster recovery insurance, a strong Culture is also an strategic means for differentiation that cannot be replicated by a competitor.
-A strong Culture creates an indelible imprint that is based on emotional connections, on meaningful epic stories, on generosity, and plain happiness that cannot be acquired with cash or replicated by a consulting firm.
+Beyond performance, growth, and disaster recovery insurance, a strong Culture is also a strategic means for differentiation that cannot be replicated by a competitor.
+A strong Culture creates an indelible imprint that is based on emotional connections, meaningful epic stories, generosity, and plain happiness that cannot be acquired with cash or replicated by a consulting firm.